 I graduated in 2002 from the University of Bucharest, Faculty of Philosophy, with a thesis on the medieval concept of auctoritas, and continued my studies with a PhD in Moral Philosophy at the same institution.
 In 2013, I defended my thesis and received magna cum laude for my work on Aristotle and Aquinas’s concepts of happiness.

 In 2001, some researchers from University of Bucharest interested in Medieval Studies, me included, established an independent research entity called Center for Interdisciplinary Studies on 12th Century (CIXII).
 It was led by Professor Ioan Panzaru until he became the Rector of the University of Bucharest.
-In 2006, it was incorporated into the research unit of the University of Bucharest and changed its name into Center for Medieval Studies; the leadership was assumed by Professor Mihaela Voicu and I served as Treasurer (until 2007).
+In 2006, it was incorporated into the research unit of the University of Bucharest and changed its name into Center for Medieval Studies (CMS); the leadership was assumed by Professor Mihaela Voicu and I served as Treasurer (until 2007).
+I am no longer an active member of the CMS, but I remain dedicated to its original goals and efforts.

 In 2004, along with several other colleagues from the University of Bucharest, Faculty of Philosophy, I established the Research Center in Applied Ethics.
 I worked with this institution until 2011, when I decided to withdraw from my executive position and active membership.
 Currently, I am only a founding member.

-In 2008, after careful reconsideration of my academic involvement, I established the Centre for Advanced Research in Management and Applied Ethics, which served as part of my own company.
+In 2008, after careful reconsideration of my academic involvement, I established the Centre for Advanced Research in Management and Applied Ethics (CARMAE), which served as part of my own company.
 In 2013, in order to reflect better its mission and activities, it became an independent non-profit organisation.
-My current position with this organisation is General Manager/Senior Ethics & Compliance Consultant.
+My current positions with this organisation are that of General Manager and Senior Expert in Ethics & Compliance, Anti-Corruption, and Sustainability.

 In 2012, I became visiting lecturer at the Faculty of Communication and Public Relations, National School of Political Science and Public Administration, where I taught courses in Communication Ethics.
 Further details about my teaching activities can be found here.
 In 2015, I was invited to teach Business Ethics and Corporate Social Responsibility at the Consulting Management Master Program (CARO) from Faculty of Public and Business Administration, University of Bucharest.